jayhonglee/Final-Project-Server/README.md

 -   Credit is attributed to the referenced document titled "[TMP36 Temperature Sensor Guide for BeagleBone Green](https://opencoursehub.cs.sfu.ca/bfraser/grav-cms/cmpt433/links/files/2022-student-howtos/TMP36TemperatureSensor.pdf)" for providing guidance and inspiration in the creation of this TMP36 Temperature Sensor Guide for BeagleBone Green.

--   <a href="https://giphy.com/gifs/regalmovies-minions-breaking-despicable-me-eImrJKnOmuBDmqXNUj" title="Breaking Despicable Me GIF By Regal">PBreaking Despicable Me GIF By Regal</a>
+-   <a href="https://giphy.com/gifs/regalmovies-minions-breaking-despicable-me-eImrJKnOmuBDmqXNUj" title="Breaking Despicable Me GIF By Regal">Breaking Despicable Me GIF By Regal</a>

 ## License